esrice/trio_binning/README.md

 paternal haplotype, aligned to the paternal reference.
 You can then post-process these bams and use them as input to your scaffolding or annotation pipelines.

-## Citation
+## Citations
-Koren et al. (2018).
-"Complete assembly of parental haplotypes with trio binning." _Nature Biotechnology_ 2018/10/22/online Rice et al. (2020).
+* Koren et al. (2018).
+"Complete assembly of parental haplotypes with trio binning." _Nature Biotechnology_ 2018/10/22/online
+* Rice et al. (2020).
 "Continuous chromosome-scale haplotypes assembled from a single interspecies F1 hybrid of yak and cattle." _GigaScience_ 9(4):giaa029